Gavriil1/CI_PP4_TD/README.md

 </details>

 16. As an Admin  I am able to manually include, remove, or update books in the list of favorite books.
+(Should Have) (Epic5: Bakl-End-Administration)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |